SzymonNowakowski/ICCS-2023/README.md

 - supplement to the submitted paper (`supplement.pdf`)

-- the code to reproduce the simulation results
+- the code to reproduce the simulation results.

+The code requires that the `R` package `DMRnet` to be installed in version >= 0.3.4.

 ## Authors